Acyclicity in finite groups and groupoids: Construction of N-acyclic I-groupoids

 \bP For a constraint pattern $\I$ and its translation into a constraint graph $\Ihat$ as above, let $\Ghat$ be an $\EEhat$-groupoid that is compatible with $\Ihat$.
 Let $\G := \Ghat/\I$ the $\I$-groupoid whose Cayley graph $\CG$ is realised as $\H_0$ within $\Ihat \otimes \CGhat$ as discussed above. \bre \item If $\Ghat$ is $N$-acyclic over the constraint graph $\hat{\I}$, then $\G$ is $N$-acyclic. \item If $\Ghat$ is compatible with the $\EEhat$-translation of a complete $\I$-graph $\H$, then $\G$ is compatible with $\H$. \item Any symmetry $\rho$ of $\I$ induces a permutation $\hat{\rho} \in \mathrm{Sym}(\Ehat)$ that is a symmetry of $\Ihat$; if $\hat{\rho}$ is a symmetry of $\Ghat$ then $\rho$ is a symmetry of $\G$. \ere \eP

-The main claim, concerning $N$-acyclicity, follows directly from the following compatibility of the corresponding notions of cycles with the interpretation of $\CG \simeq \H_0$ in $\Hhat_0 \subset \Ihat \otimes \Ghat$.
+The main claim, concerning $N$-acyclicity, follows directly from the compatibility of the corresponding notions of cycles with the interpretation of $\CG \simeq \H_0$ in $\Hhat_0 \subset \Ihat \otimes \Ghat$.
 This is expressed in the following lemma; the arguments towards compatibility with a given $\H$ and compatibility of the whole construction with symmetries are straightforward.

-\bL In the situation of Proposition~\ref{maingroupgroupidprop} there is a natural translation of coset cycles in the $\I$-groupoid $\G =\Ghat/\I$ based on the map $\hat{\nt\;\nt}$ for generator sets, which translates coset cycles in the groupoid $\G$ into $\Ihat$-coset cycles of the same length in the group $\Ghat$. \eL
+\bL In the situation of Proposition~\ref{maingroupgroupidprop} there is a natural translation of coset cycles in the $\I$-groupoid $\G =\Ghat/\I$ [based on the map $\hat{\nt\;\nt}$ for generator sets], which translates coset cycles in the groupoid $\G$ into $\Ihat$-coset cycles of the same length in the group $\Ghat$.
+It follows that $\G$ is $N$-acyclic if $\Ghat$ is $N$-acyclic over $\hat{\I}$. \eL

 \prf Let

 be a coset cycle in the groupoid $\G$, according to Definition~\ref{groupoidcosetcycledef}, viewed in $\H_0$.
 The connectivity condition for the cycle $(\ast)$ and the manner in which $\H_0$ is interpreted in $\Hhat_0 \subset \Ihat \otimes \CGhat$ implies that there is an $\hat{\alpha}_i$-walk from $\hat{g}_i = [\hat{w}_i]_{\Ghat}$ to $\hat{g}_{i+1} = [\hat{w}_{i+1}]_{\Ghat}$, labelled by the $\hat{\nt\;\nt}$-translation of an $\alpha_i$-word of generators representing $g_{i}^{-1} g_{i+1} \in \G$.
 The natural $\hat{\nt\;\nt}$-translation of the cycle $(\ast)$ into $\Ghat$ is